Together, as one, we support each other to flourish and succeed.

 - Making Connections

-Teaching and learning in the classroom will encompass all three elements, allowing for overlap between elements as suits the religion, concept and question being explored.
+Teaching and learning in the classroom will encompass all three elements, allowing for overlap between elements as suits the religion and world view, concept and question being explored.

-R.E. is taught in mixed age groups (lower and upper Key Stage 2) in order to promote peer support; there is a one-hour discrete lesson timetabled, each week.
-In addition, R.E. days, R.E. weeks and visits are used to deliver and enrich the curriculum.
+R.E. is taught in lower and upper school groups in order to promote peer support; there is a one hour discrete lesson timetabled, each week.
+In addition, R.E. days, R.E. weeks and visits are used to deliver and enrich the R.E.
+Curriculum.
 Christianity forms the majority study in R.E. and forms at least 50% of curriculum time, in line with the ‘Religious Education in Church of England Schools: A Statement of Entitlement’ (2019).
-The resource Understanding Christianity is used to deliver the core teaching and learning for Christianity.
-Lower Key Stage 2 children undertake an in-depth study focusing on the religion of Sikhism, whilst upper Key Stage 2 children focus on Islam.
-Other religions and non-religious worldviews are taught as part of the R.E. curriculum alongside comparative units of work, which are taught to support children with comparing and contrasting.
+The resource Understanding Christianity is used to deliver the core teaching and learning for Christianity; lower school children undertake an in-depth study focusing on the religion of Sikhism whilst upper school children focus on Islam.
+Other religions and worldviews are taught as part of the R.E. curriculum alongside comparative units of work, which are taught to support children with comparing and contrasting.

 Our children are theologically literate and have an understanding of Christianity as a living and diverse faith.
-They are able to show an informed and respectful attitude to religious and non-religious worldviews in their search for meaning.
-Our children can engage in meaningful and informed dialogue with those with other faiths and none.
+They are able to show an informed and respectful attitude to religions and worldviews in their search for meaning.
+Our children can engage in meaningful and informed dialogue with those of differing faiths and worldviews.
 They are able to reflect critically and responsibly on their own spiritual, philosophical and ethical convictions.